xiazeyu/infomall-org-uva/content/en/docs/tutorial/rivanna.md

 ## Dealing with limited space under HOME

-As we conduct research you may find that the file spece in your home directory is insufficient.
+As we conduct research you may find that the file space in your home directory is insufficient.
 This is especially the case when using conda.
 Therefore, it is recommended that you create softlinks from your home directory to a location where you have more space.
-This is typically soemwhere under `/project`.
+This is typically somewhere under `/project`.

 We describe next how to relocate some of the directories to `/project`